Phanabani/sandpiper/README.md

 ### Unit conversion

 Convert measurements written in regular messages!
-Just surround a measurement in {curly brackets} and Sandpiper will convert it for you.
+Just surround a measurement in curly brackets -- like this: `{5 ft}` -- and Sandpiper will convert it for you.
 You can put multiple measurements in a message as long as each is put in its own brackets.

+Many measurements are converted by default without needing to specify an output unit.
+Read [Default unit mappings](docs/default_unit_mappings.md) to see all currently supported default conversions.

+You can explicitly specify an output unit like this: `{2 tonnes > lbs}`.
+This opens up to you nearly any unit conversion you may need.

+Lastly, you can do math in conversions, too! `{2.3 ft + 5 in}`

 #### Examples